sharathp/Blabber/README.md

 * [x] User can logout
 * [x] Profile view of an user displays the corresponding likes
 * [x] All Users timelines and likes could be accesssed offline (persisted in SQLite)
-* [x] All Users timelines and likes could be accesssed offline (persisted in SQLite)

 ## Video Walkthrough